idleberg/sublime-bridlensis/README.md

 ### Completions

 Since all BridleNSIS commands match their [Vanilla](https://en.wikipedia.org/wiki/Vanilla_software) NSIS equivalents, the completions are prefixed with `b:`.
 While Sublime Text's fuzzy search doesn't require you to type the prefix, you might get quicker results doing so, especially for commands such as `If`, which could be confused with the [compile-time command](https://github.com/NSIS-Dev/Documentation/blob/master/Reference/!if.markdown) `!if` or the [LogicLib](https://github.com/NSIS-Dev/Documentation/blob/master/Includes/LogicLib/If.markdown) macro `${If}`.

+### Build System

+On Windows, you can build your script using the default <kbd>Super</kbd><kbd>b</kbd>.
+If you have any build systems for vanilla NSIS installed, make sure to switch to BridleNSIS before building!

 ## License